Directed Subset Feedback Vertex Set is Fixed-Parameter Tractable: General -transversal Problems: Covering the Shadow of a Solution

 \subsection{Proof of Theorem~\ref{thm:main-covering-shadow}: The \textsc{Covering} Algorithm}

 To prove Theorem~\ref{thm:main-covering-shadow}, we show that Algorithm~\ref{alg:covering} gives a set $Z$ satisfying the properties of Theorem~\ref{thm:main-covering-shadow}.
-Due to the delicate way separators behave in directed graphs, we construct the set $Z$ in two phases, calling the function $\randset$ of Section~\ref{subsection-imp-separators} twice.
+Due to the delicate way separators and shadows behave in directed graphs, we construct the set $Z$ in two phases, calling the function $\randset$ of Section~\ref{subsection-imp-separators} twice and taking $Z$ to be the union of the two outputs.
 For consistency of notation, we denote the input graph by $G_1$.
+Let $Z_1$ be the output of the first call of the function $\randset$, i.e., $Z_1=\randset(G_1,T,k)$.
+We build a new graph $G_2$ from $G_1$ by reversing the orientation of every edge and adding every vertex of $Z_1$ to $V^{\infty}$.
+Since the structure of the graph $G_2$ depends on the set $Z_1$, the distribution of the second random sampling depends on the result $Z_1$ of the first random sampling.
+This means that we cannot make the two calls in parallel.
 Our aim is to show that there is a transversal $T^*$ such that we can give a lower bound on the probability that $Z_1$ covers $r_{G_1,T}(T^*)$ and $Z_2$ covers $f_{G_1,T}(T^*)$.
-Note that the graph $G_2$ obtained in Step 2 depends on the set $Z_1$ returned in Step 1 (as we made the weight of every vertex in $Z_1$ infinite), thus the distribution of the second random sampling depends on the result $Z_1$ of the first random sampling.
-This means that we cannot make the two calls in parallel.

 To prove the existence of the required transversal $T^*$, we need the following definition: \begin{definition} {\bf (shadow-maximal transversal)} An $\F$-transversal $W$ is {\em minimum} if there is no $\F$-transversal of size less than $|W|$.
 A minimum $\F$-transversal $W$ is called \emph{shadow-maximal} if $r_{G_1,T}(W)\cup f_{G_1,T}(W) \cup W$ is inclusion-wise maximal among all minimum $\F$-transversals. \end{definition}